 - Butter – I prefer the taste of unsalted butter in my shortbread!

 - Mini chocolate chips – Chocolate chunks chopped into tiny pieces would work as a substitute if you can’t find the mini morsels.
+You could use regular size chocolate chips too, but we love the minis in cookies.

 - Walnuts – Chop the nuts into pieces that are the same size as the chocolate chips.
+Toast the nuts for best flavor and texture!

 - Vanilla and Almond extract- Make your own Vanilla Extract for even richer vanilla flavor!